Priority Dates for Financial Aid for the First Class Day:

 - Summer Semester - May 1 (please note that effective summer of 2012, Pell Grants for summer sessions are limited to only students who attended one other semester during the award year.
 Check with the Financial Aid Office for details.)

 Applications for financial aid should be completed accurately.
-Students should submit all required documents by the established financial aid priority deadlines.
-Financial aid eligibility is determined for only one year at a time.
+Financial Aid eligibility is determined for only one year at a time.
+Students need to reapply each year for Financial Aid.

 Understanding the FAFSA